 Old Town Scottsdale takes visitors back in time.
-Located in the heart of Scottsdale, it celebrates the Western history that shaped Scottsdale whilst simultaneously incorporating modern elements with a wide array of shops, art galleries and food.
+Located in the heart of Scottsdale, it celebrates the western history that shaped Scottsdale while incorporating modern elements with a wide array of shops, art galleries and food.
 Take a ride on the trolley or grab some ice cream at the Sugar Bowl.
 Learn some history and relax with any number of leisurely activities.

 The largest butterfly pavilion in the United States is located right in Scottsdale.
 Butterfly Wonderland provides a massive rain forest atrium that is home to thousands of butterflies.
-There is also an ant colony and a honey bee beehive.
-In addition, there is a 3D theater.
+There is also an ant colony, a honey bee hive and a 3D theater.

-Although about a 30 minute drive from Scottsdale, Rawhide is one of the area’s biggest attractions.
-Built to replicate a western town that would have existed in the same place years ago, Rawhide delivers in every way.
-With some of the best food in town—from a steakhouse, to an ice cream parlor to a saloon—there is a chance to experience everything.
-Including, games, shopping and even live stunt shows.
+About a 30-minute drive from Scottsdale, Rawhide is one of the area’s biggest attractions.
+Built to replicate an old western town, Rawhide delivers in every way.
+With some of the best food around – from a steakhouse to an ice cream parlor and a saloon – it also offers the chance to experience games, shopping and even live stunt shows.

-Like most nature parks, McDowell Sonoran Preserve serves to please all nature lovers.
-With six different, beautiful trails to choose from, hiking is an ideal activity for this park.
-In addition, there are guided tours that provide support in pursuing any activities within the park.
-Mountain biking is also very popular as the terrain of McDowell Sonoran Preserve is perfect for it.
+Like most nature parks, McDowell Sonoran Preserve serves nature lovers.
+With six beautiful trails to choose from, this park is a great place for hiking.
+In addition, there are guided tours within the park, and mountain biking is popular here as the terrain of McDowell Sonoran Preserve is perfect for it.

-The tours at Frank Lloyd Wright’s Taliesin West are very obviously focused on legendary architect Frank Lloyd Wright.
-The area served as a home and architectural studio for Wright and his time there has been well preserved.
-Taliesin West is also one of Wright’s most groundbreaking works and depicts just how well Wright was able to combine the outdoor with the indoor to create beautiful architecture.
+The tours at Frank Lloyd Wright’s Taliesin West are focused on the legendary architect himself.
+The area served as a home and architectural studio for Wright, and his time there has been well preserved.
+Taliesin West is also one of Wright’s most groundbreaking works and proves how well Wright was able to combine the outdoors with the indoors to create beautiful architecture.

 MacDonald’s Ranch is primarily a horseback riding stable.
-It offers lessons for riders of all experiences and the option to rent.
+It offers lessons for riders of all experience levels.
 The ranch also has hayrides, stagecoach rides, a pumpkin patch and a museum.
 There is almost always live music and space for cookouts.